-Mrs Helen Keenor works every Monday, Tuesday and Wednesday.
+Mrs Helen Keenor is our Federated SENDco and works every Tuesday and Wednesday.
 She can be contacted via the school office, by phoning 01392 271596 or by emailing hkeenor@ladysmithfederation.net

 We can most successfully support children with SEND when parents and schools work in close partnership together.